Unipisa/SWHAP-TEMPLATE/README.md

 1. Folder [source](./source) is for the curated revision of the source code, as a base for the reconstruction of the development history as a git repository, i.e., a folder for each major version of the code.

-1. Folder [metadata](/.metadata) holds various files with meta information (catalogue, actors, journal) used throughout the process.
+1. Folder [metadata](/.metadata) holds various files with meta information (catalogue, actors, journal, tags) to be updated throughout the process.

 Please refer to the [SWHAPPE](https://github.com/Unipisa/SWHAPPE) guidelines for greater details.